VladimirMakaev/cqrs-journey-doc/Journey_06_V2Release.markdown

 the operation "set the value _x_ to ten" is idempotent, while the operation "add one to the value of _x_" is not.
-In a messaging environment, a message is idempotent if it can be delivered multiple times without changing the result.
+In a messaging environment, a message is idempotent if it can be delivered multiple times without changing the result: either because of the nature of the message itself, or because of the way that the system handles the message.

 ## User stories